-Is foreign car ownership in the Philippines an option given the strong restrictions in place against outsiders?
-I did some research to find out if I could buy a car and, if so, whether it was worth the headache.
+Is foreign car ownership in the Philippines an option, given the substantial restrictions against outsiders?
+I researched to find out if I could buy a car and, if so, whether it was worth the headache.

 The Philippines offers world-class beaches, unrivaled diving opportunities, dazzling festivals with influences from the Spanish era, and friendly people.

-In order to experience it all, you need a car, and to drive that car, you need a Philippine driver’s license.
+To experience it all, you need a car; to drive that car, you need a Philippine driver’s license.
 At times, driving in The Philippines can be chaotic.

 Valid Philippine Driver’s License and An Open Road

-If your current driver’s license has not expired, written and practical tests will probably be waived.
-You will then be able to drive for 90 days from time of arrival with your foreign driver’s license and passport.
+Written and practical tests will probably be waived if your current driver’s license has not expired.
+You will then be able to drive for 90 days from arrival with your foreign driver’s license and passport.

-You can buy annual car insurance at the LTO office with cash in hand.
-It costs about 2000 Pesos annually, and there are no cancellations or refunds allowed.
+You can buy annual car insurance at the LTO office with cash.
+It costs about 2000 Pesos annually, and no cancellations or refunds are allowed.
 The LTO issues all licenses as well.
 There are offices throughout the Philippines.

 International traffic laws remain the same.
 However, these are often disregarded, and stoplights are often ignored (especially in small towns).

-Driving requires a lot of patience and concentration, especially to someone who is unfamiliar with the terrain.
+Driving requires a lot of patience and concentration, especially for someone unfamiliar with the terrain.

 Due to an insufficient number of sidewalks, floods of people can often be found spilling onto the road.
 Pedestrian crossings are often ignored.